• Home

 For workers, the consequences are obvious.
 People in quality jobs are healthier, happier, and more satisfied with their lives.
 But it matters just as much for companies.
 Every “human” statistic has a business consequence.
 When you’re replacing your entire frontline every few years, you’re wasting resources on recruiting, training, and onboarding.
 If you have a safety problem, that’s clearly horrible for workers, but you’re also wasting money on workers’ comp and missed days of work.
 And if safety is poor, product quality usually is too because both are the direct result of weak processes and disengaged colleagues.

-This is the reason my endeavors as an investor have increasingly concentrated on widespread employee ownership as a method to both elevate workers and alter organizational mindsets.
-Throughout the last fifteen years at KKR, we've collaborated with over eighty firms to grant stock ownership to approximately 180,000 frontline staff members.
-When executed effectively, it transforms all aspects.
+That’s why my work as an investor has increasingly focused on broad-based employee ownership as a tool to both lift up workers and shift corporate cultures.
+Over the past fifteen years at KKR, we’ve partnered with more than eighty companies to give equity ownership to about 180,000 frontline employees.
+When done well, it changes everything.

 Just last month, we completed our investment in an insurance services company called Integrated Specialty Coverages.
 Employees who had been there at least three years earned stock worth 100 percent of their annual income – a reward that didn’t replace any of their regular pay.
 More tenured workers did even better, some earning three years of wages.
 In addition to significantly enhancing its growth rate and profitability, the company was rewarded with engagement scores reaching the top decile of its peer group and quit rates dropping by more than half.